AriAlas/ML-AI-Capstone/README.md

 **Ariel Alas**

 #### Executive summary
-We built and compared six classification pipelines to predict whether a pregnancy will result in twins (or more) using publicly available CDC natality records.
+Built and compared six classification pipelines to predict whether a pregnancy will result in twins (or more) using publicly available CDC natality records.
 Our top model—SMOTE + XGBoost (tuned via GridSearchCV)—achieved 0.96 accuracy, 1.00 precision for multiples, and a weighted F1 of 0.95.
 This high‐confidence pipeline can help clinical teams allocate extra monitoring resources only when truly needed.

 #### Rationale